nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/migration-services.md

 ![]({{file name='migration-services-report.png'}} ?w=650,border=true)

 {{#> callout type='info' heading='part of early access program'}}
 JSF UI to Web UI migration tool is available through our early access program, offering stable features you can co-create with us as they are only partially complete.
 - Not a member of it yet?
 [Learn about its benefits, what's planned and how to get in]({{page page="early-access-program"}}).
-<br /><br />
 - Already a member?
-Help us co-creating it by [telling us about your experience](https://docs.google.com/forms/d/e/1FAIpQLSdoDfpJOnFwkxHAHOk5aq5KHh9myxF6fISugnMzVmvuQSp-fw/viewform?usp=pp_url) </a>.
+Help us co-creating it by [telling us about your experience](https://docs.google.com/forms/d/e/1FAIpQLSdoDfpJOnFwkxHAHOk5aq5KHh9myxF6fISugnMzVmvuQSp-fw/viewform?usp=pp_url).
 {{/callout}}

 ## Migration Scope